img20210205_09110460.png

 0. Cel

 Cel painting is a classical animation practice where you ink and paint clear acetate sheets and layer them with other cels or backgrounds.
-We see the ghosts of this process in software like Toon Boom’s Harmony or in some hybridized trad-digital workflows in independent animation.
+We see the ghosts of this process in software like TVPaint or in some hybridized trad-digital workflows in independent animation.

 I worry the myth that cel is a luxury process reserved for the high budget animator is scaring a lot of artists away from trying out this cool process.
 I have made works on cel for little to no cost with a combination of material knowledge and rethinking how I use cel and I think you can too!